practicusai/docs/docs/tutorial/worker-node-intro.md

 ### Cloud Workers
 Similar to electricity, water, or other utilities, your cloud vendor (AWS) will charge you a fee for the hours your Cloud Worker is running.
 Although Practicus AI Cloud Workers automatically shut down after 90 minutes, it would be a practical approach to shut down your Cloud Workers manually when you are done for the day.

 For this, you can simply select a clod node and click on the _Stop_ button.
-The next day, you cna select the stopped Cloud Worker, click _Start_ and continue where you are left.
+The next day, you can select the stopped Cloud Worker, click _Start_ and continue where you are left.

 Tip: It is usually not a good idea to frequently stop / start instances.
 Please prefer to stop if your break is at least a few hours for optimal cost and wait time.